ConfederacyOfGaia/Gaia/players-guide.md

 Multiclassing should be mostly easy and based on story reasons.
 The exception to this is the warlock class; this should only be available if the character meets a potential patron along the way.

+### Starting Equipment and Money

+Armaments of war are outlawed, per Edict of the Great Golden Dragon, but many families have armor and weapons that pre-date the Aurelian Empire.
+Each class's starting equipment includes appropriate armor and weapons; we can assume that these are family heirlooms, handed down from the Zephyran days.
+Any equipment that appears on those lists that doesn't exist in this world (like crossbows) can be replaced with another similar item (e.g., a shortbow).

+In addition to starting equipment, every character starts with a reserve of gilders based on their background.
+These can be in any denomination the player chooses.

 \page